Reflections on Burning Man 2024

 Pure, unadulterated gratefulness was one of the nicest aspects of the burn.

 Being grateful to another human being who helped you — and vice versa — is more tangible and intimate than being grateful for the abstract quality-of-life things we have in the default world.
-For examples, the gratefulness of “having cold running water” isn’t the same as gratefulness of “that bartender Sarah who offered me some cold water from behind the bar”.
-The latter feels far more humanizing even if it’s slightly less convenient.
+An example: the gratefulness of “having cold running water” isn’t the same as gratefulness of “that bartender Sarah who offered me some cold water from behind the bar”.
+The latter feels more human even if it’s slightly less convenient.

-I almost wish the burn lasted longer so I could fully suffuse my brain in this feeling and try to more intentionally seek it in my daily life.
+I almost wish the burn had lasted longer so I could suffuse my brain deeper in this feeling and try to seek it more intentionally in my daily life.

 Funny happenstance: I need to get my bathroom sink fixed now that I’ve returned from the burn on 2024-09-02).
 I’m certain I’ll feel more personally grateful for the person who fixes it.